Bon-Accord was built by Andrew Barclay in 1897.

 By early 2018 the locomotive was back at the Royal Deeside Railway where it was being dismantled as the first stage of its overhaul commenced.

 In November the boiler was sent to Locomotive Services Ltd at Loughborough for a ten year overhaul.
-It is expected that the boiler will be returned early in 2019.
+It was returned and fitted to the frames in March 2019.